Washington County, Alabama: Railroad

 The Norfolk Southern Railroad runs north out of the Port of Mobile and along the eastern corridor of Washington County, providing transport of raw materials to several chemical and electrical plants situated along the Tombigbee River.

 Demographics

-2020
+2020 Census

 As of the 2020 United States census, there were 15,388 people, 5,990 households, and 4,208 families residing in the county.

 2010

 According to the 2010 United States census, the racial makeup of the county is as follows: